Board of Visitors

 Matt Hong (2022-2026)

-Hong received a B.A. in economics from NC State University in 1994 and a J.D. from Harvard Law School in 1997.
+Hong received a B.A. in economics from NC State University in 1994, where he was the university co-valedictorian, and a J.D. with honors from Harvard Law School in 1997.

 Wesley Horne (2018-2026)

 Wesley Horne was born and raised in Wadesboro, North Carolina.
-In 2009, after a five-year professional golf stint playing on mini-tours in the United States, as well as abroad on the European Tour, he joined his family’s company, Hornwood Inc. Hornwood’s Board of Directors named Horne to be president of the company in 2016, where his role is to grow and strengthen the 72-year-old business for the future.
-The company employs 350 people and serves many markets, including athletic and active wear, military, digital print, automotive, reverse osmosis filtration, fleece, aerospace and footwear, to name a few.
-Horne is a member and former president of the Wadesboro Rotary Club, serves on the board of directors for the Anson County United Way, is a senior fellow of the American Leadership Forum, serves on the scholarship committee for the North Carolina Textile Foundation, is a charter member of the Wilson College of Textiles Dean’s Young Alumni Leadership Council and is a member of YPO.
+In 2009, after a five-year professional golf stint playing on mini-tours in the United States, as well as abroad on the European Tour, he joined his family’s company, Hornwood Inc. The Board of Directors named Horne to be president of the company in 2016, where his role is to grow and strengthen the business for the future.
+Founded in 1946, Hornwood serves many markets, including athletic and activewear, military, digital print, automotive, reverse osmosis filtration, fleece, aerospace, and footwear, to name a few.
+Horne is a member and former president of the Wadesboro Rotary Club, is a senior fellow of the American Leadership Forum, serves on the board of directors for the North Carolina Textile Foundation, was a charter member of the Wilson College of Textiles Dean’s Young Alumni Leadership Council and is a member of Young Presidents Organization.

 After completing high school at the McCallie School in Chattanooga, Tennessee, he entered NC State in the fall of 1999.
 He was a four-year letter winner on the golf team and earned Academic All-American.
 He graduated in 2004 summa cum laude with a degree from the College of Textiles in textile apparel management.
 He earned an MBA from the Wake Forest University School of Business working professional program, graduating with distinction — the highest honor the school awards.
 He also enjoys downhill skiing.
-Horne lives in Charlotte, North Carolina.
-He is an aviation enthusiast, as he is a private pilot flying a Piper Cherokee 180 and Cessna 172.
+Horne and his family live in Charlotte, North Carolina.
+He is an aviation enthusiast, as he is a private pilot with an instrument rating, flying a Cirrus SR22T.

 Chavonda Jacobs-Young (2021-2025)